Winter-stone/wethinkcode/README.md

-This file/repositories contains all the wethinkcode learning plan projects
+# This file/repository contains all the wethinkcode learning plan projects, you will find others in the other branches.